You can view an example of a great profile here.

 Rather describe the types of challenges you’re looking for: What languages do you want to code in?
 What sorts of things do you want to build?
 What role do you want to play in a team?

 Technical managers want to know what you’ve actually built.
 While our CV parser will add all the basic work history details from your CV, it’s worthwhile writing a detailed technical description of your work i.e. mention the languages and tools you have used.
-Write as if you’re explaining your work to another developer.

 Write a detailed technical description of your work, and mention the languages and tools you have used.
 Write as if you’re explaining your work to another developer.